QasimK/qasimk.github.io/collections/_posts/2021-05-16-bitcoin_and_ice_cream.md

 The latter argument is applied here, but there are other things that are bad for the environment too.
 Like eating ice cream.
 I don't personally value eating ice cream.
 Does that mean it should be banned?

 I believe you will, like me, ultimately answer “no”, whether you care for ice cream or not.
-This is a discrepancy, what's the cause?
-It must surely be for non-environmental reasons or because “some carbon emissions are worse than others”.
+This is a discrepancy; what's the cause?
+It must surely be for non-environmental reasons or because we feel that “some carbon emissions are worse than others”.

 However, objectively, all carbon emissions are equal and I don't think it's fair that some polluters are punished more than others.
 In a free and fair society, we must accept that different people value different things.
 Punishing some polluters over others is enforcing one measure of value onto everyone.